 - Next!
 Deepen those priority values by acting on them with meaningful activities.

-Developing a list of values will not only you protect your integrity but will enhance your work, relationships, and life.
+My hope is that these examples give you a sense of the power of identifying your values and how they can help guide you in making important decisions.
+Developing a list of values and prioritizing them will not only help you protect your integrity, but will enhance your work, relationships, and life.